ashishdoneriya/csetutorials.com-ssj/posts/compile-c-programs-on-ubuntu-linux.md

 ```

-Here gcc is the tool using which you will compile your C program. `test.c` is the file name of your code (&#8216;.c' is the extention of a C program). `-o` argument is passed to tell the compiler that while making the executable file of my program <test.c</code>, name it as `test`.
+Here gcc is the tool using which you will compile your C program. `test.c` is the file name of your code (‘.c' is the extention of a C program). `-o` argument is passed to tell the compiler that while making the executable file of my program `test.c`, name it as `test`.
 You can also use another name other that `test` like `myExecutedFile` or something.
 Now run your code by executing the command below.

 ```bash
 ./test